Horlawhumy-dev/djangoheroku/index.md

 Here are the lists of dependencies required by Heroku for deployment.
 We need to install all of these into our `requirements.txt` file.

 1. gunicorn
-    This `gunicorn` allows the Django project to be accessible via HTTP protocol.
-And this will be configured inside a file named `Procfile`.
+    This `gunicorn` allows the Django project to be accessible via HTTP protocol and this will be configured inside a file named `Procfile`.
 ```bash
 $ pip install gunicorn
 ```
-Now create a `Procfile` with no extension in the root directory.
-And make sure it is spelled as it is here in this tutorial.
+Now create a `Procfile` with no extension in the root directory and make sure it is spelled as it is here in this tutorial.
 ```bash
 $ ls
     account  manage.py  requirements.txt  student profile  students template